lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 > MonoDevelop used GTK# on all platforms initially, and gradually (in Xamarin Studio phase) started to utilize xwt to utilize native controls.
 Its successor Visual Studio for Mac uses both GTK# and Xamarin.Mac bits (I think).

 Mono's GTK# wrapper is GTK 2 compatible and not yet upgraded to support GTK 3.
-[A new repo](https://github.com/GtkSharp/GtkSharp) has been created by a MonoGame maintainer Harry to fill the gaps.
+To explore the full potential of GTK 3, you need to use the NuGet package from [a new repo](https://github.com/GtkSharp/GtkSharp) has been created by a MonoGame maintainer Harry which fills the gaps.

 ## Windows Forms